UHAXM1/Quantum/README.md

 In order to clone this repository you need to use the following command, or it wont clone the linked submodules "git clone --recurse-submodules https://github.com/UHAXM1/Quantum"

-Uses the linked submodule qBittorrent-net-client found here https://github.com/fedarovich/qbittorrent-net-client
+Quantum uses the linked submodule qBittorrent-net-client found here https://github.com/fedarovich/qbittorrent-net-client

 Tested with ProtonVPN version 3.3.2